everii-Group/mocoapp-api-docs/sections/tags.md

 /api/v1/taggings/{entity}/{entity_id}
 ```

-The parameter `{entity}` can be one of the following:
+The parameter `{entity}` must be one of the following:
-Company, Contact, Project, Deal, Purchase, Invoice, Offer
+Company, Contact, Project, Deal, Purchase, Invoice, Offer, User

 ## GET /taggings